everx-labs/samples/solidity/17_ContractProducer.md

 * Either `stateInit` or `code` must be set.
 Option `stateInit` is an initial state of the contract that contains `code` and `data`.
 Option `code` contains the code of the contract.
 * `value` - funds that will be transferred to the deployed address.

-Also [another options](https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/API.md#deploy-via-new) can be set.
+Also, [another options](https://github.com/everx-labs/TVM-Solidity-Compiler/blob/master/API.md#deploy-via-new) can be set.

 It needs a solidity source code (*.sol file) and `stateInit` or `code` in base64 to deploy a contract from the contract.
-Solidity source code  should be imported into the contract that will deploy new contract. `.code` file should be compiled with [tvm_linker](https://github.com/tonlabs/TVM-linker) to get `stateInit`/`code` in base64 of new contract.
+Solidity source code  should be imported into the contract that will deploy new contract. `.code` file should be compiled with [tvm_linker](https://github.com/everx-labs/TVM-linker) to get `stateInit`/`code` in base64 of new contract.

-Let's consider how deploy a [SimpleWallet](https://github.com/tonlabs/samples/blob/master/solidity/17_SimpleWallet.sol) contract from the [WalletProducer](https://github.com/tonlabs/samples/blob/master/solidity/17_ContractProducer.sol) contract.
+Let's consider how deploy a [SimpleWallet](https://github.com/everx-labs/samples/blob/master/solidity/17_SimpleWallet.sol) contract from the [WalletProducer](https://github.com/everx-labs/samples/blob/master/solidity/17_ContractProducer.sol) contract.
 In `WalletProducer` contract there are two public functions that deploy contracts:
 1. `deployWalletUsingCode` - uses `code` to deploy a contract.
 2. `deployWalletUsingStateInit` - uses `stateInit` to deploy a contract.

 **Note**: linker creates a `*.tvc` file.
 This file represents `stateInit`. `stateInit` has such fields as `code`, `data` etc. In first case we create `stateInit` onchain in smart contract's construction `new SimpleWallet{code: ..., ...}(...)`.
-In second case we create `stateInit` offchain using tonos-cli to set public key and static variables in the `data` field of the `stateInit`.
+In second case we create `stateInit` offchain using ever-cli to set public key and static variables in the `data` field of the `stateInit`.

 ## 1. Compiling and deploying the contract deployer (`WalletProducer`)